nikkilr88/egghead-asciicasts/angular-2-fundamentals/lessons/angular-2-ng-class-and-encapsulated-component-styles.md

 To understand how to style things, you have to understand how the DOM is set up.
 When we write an `app-simple-form` component, in the DOM you'll see `app-simple-form` and then nested inside of it you'll see a `div` and then inside of that `div` you'll see an `input` and a `button`.

-Although you might be used to writing `div`s inside of frameworks when you build a component to represent the outer element of that component, you actually don't need to do that because this input and button will be wrapped inside of this `app-simple-form`.
+Although you might be used to writing `div` inside of frameworks when you build a component to represent the outer element of that component, you actually don't need to do that because this input and button will be wrapped inside of this `app-simple-form`.
 We can add styles here, so we'll say `styles`.
 This is an array of strings.

 Then I can add a style to `app-simple-form`.
 I'll just add a style of `margin-bottom: 10px`.